nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 </div>

 * If `SORT_ORDER` is not provided, the patients listed will be sorted in the order they were added.
 The patient who was added the most recently will be at the bottom of the list.
-<br><br>
-* `timeadded`, `timeadded asc` and `timeadded desc` sets the patient list to be sorted according to the time they were added to Medconnect. `timeadded` and `timeadded asc` sorts the patient list from least to most recently added. `timeadded desc` sorts the patient list from most to least recently added.
+* `timeadded`, `timeadded asc` and `timeadded desc` sets the patient list to be sorted according to the time they were added to Medconnect.
-<br><br>
+  * `timeadded` and `timeadded asc` sorts the patient list from least to most recently added.
+  * `timeadded desc` sorts the patient list from most to least recently added.
-* `name`, `name asc` and `name desc` sets the patient list to be sorted according to their name in alphabetical order. `name` and `name asc` sorts by the patients' names from A to Z. `name desc` sorts by the patients' names from Z to A.
+* `name`, `name asc` and `name desc` sets the patient list to be sorted according to their name in alphabetical order.
+  * `name` and `name asc` sorts by the patients' names from A to Z.
+  * `name desc` sorts by the patients' names from Z to A.

 **Examples**
 * `list name asc`<br>
   Sorts the patient list in ascending alphabetical order of their names.

 * `list timeadded desc`<br>
   Sorts the patient list in descending order of time added to MedConnect.

 [↑ Back to top](#table-of-contents)

+<div style="page-break-after: always;"></div>

 ### Editing a patient : `edit`